-mortgage statement (UK)

-bank / building society statement (UK and Channel Islands)

-bank / building society statement (countries outside the UK)

-bank / building society account opening confirmation letter (UK)

-credit card statement (UK)

-financial statement - e.g. pension or endowment (UK)

-P45 / P60 statement (UK and Channel Islands)

-council tax statement (UK and Channel Islands)

-letter of sponsorship from future employment provider (non UK only; valid only for applicants residing outside the UK at the time of application; must be valid at time of application)

-utility bill (UK; not mobile telephone bill)

-benefit statement - e.g. child benefit, pension (UK)

-a document from central or local government/ government agency / local council giving an entitlement - e.g. from the Department for Work and Pensions, the Employment Service , HM Revenue & Customs (UK and Channel Islands)

-EEA national ID card (must be valid at time of application)

-Irish passport card (cannot be used with an Irish passport; must be valid at time of application)

-cards carrying the PASS accreditation logo (UK, Isle of Man and Channel Islands; must be valid at time of application)

-letter from Head or College Principal (UK; for 16-19 year olds in full-time education.
-This is only used in exceptional circumstances if other documents cannot be provided; must be valid at time of application).
+- Mortgage Statement (UK) \\ - Bank/Building Society Statement (UK and Channel Islands) \ - Bank/Building Society Statement (countries outside the UK) \ - Bank or building society opening confirmation letter (UK) \ - Credit Card Statement (UK) \ - Financial Statement e.g. pension or endowment (UK) \\ - P45/P60 Statement (UK & Channel Islands) \\ - Council Tax Statement (UK & Channel Islands) \\ - Letter of sponsorship from future employment provider (Non UK only valid only for applicants residing outside the UK at the time of application) must be valid at the time of application - Utility Bill (UK) Not Mobile Telephone bill \ - Benefit Statement (UK) e.g. Child Benefit, Pension \ - A document from Central or Local Government/ Government Agency/ Local Council giving entitlement e.g. from the Department for Work and Pensions, the Employment Service , HMRC (UK & Channel Islands) \ - EEA National ID Card must be valid at time of application - Irish passport card (cannot be used with an Irish passport) must be valid at time of application - Cards carrying the PASS accreditation logo (UK, Isle of Man and Channel Islands) must be valid at time of application - Letter from Head or College Principal (UK) for 16-19 year olds in full time education only to be used in exceptional circumstances if other documents cannot be provided must be valid at time of application denoted with \ - it should be less than three months old denoted with \\ - it should be less than 12 months old